avinassh/blag/content/posts/hekaton-paper-typo.md

 - I started making notes.
 At first, it seemed easy to comprehend, but I noticed gaps in my understanding when I began thinking about the implementation.
 I watched Andy's lecture again to reinforce my learning.
 - [Apr 9] I started working through the paper's `Version Visibility` section.
 This part explains an ongoing transaction's effect on a row's visibility.
 It addresses the questions like transaction `tx1` updated a row; can `tx2` see it?
 Some of the ideas around row visibility didn't make sense.
 - I went back to the paper and reread it several times now.
 I thought maybe I had missed something from the earlier sections.
 I took a pencil and paper and started drawing all possible flows.
 I did it multiple times, but no vain.
 - For a moment, I started wondering if the papers could have errors.
 But this is a famous paper, and since I couldn't find anything online, I thought I did not understand it correctly.
-I being a noob didn't help.
-- I stopped sleeping.
 - I started asking in Slack / Discord / Zulip groups.
 I explained the paper to one of my friends and asked if he saw any issues.
 Nothing helped!
 ![](/blag/images/2023/hekaton-rc.png)
 - [Apr 12] I emailed one of the authors, Professor Spyros Blanas, with zero hopes of hearing anything back.